Harisazeem/US-Energy_Landscape-Analysis-RandomVisualizations/README.md

 ##Steps:

-Note: Saved visualizations have also been added to the repository for review.
+Note: A few saved visualizations have also been added to the repository for review.

 1. Open the .ipynb file in google colab.
 2. Add all the data files (.csv) files in the file folder for google colab.